Bursitis is a condition where the small sacs of fluid in your joints become swollen and inflamed.

 There are different types of knee bursitis.

-This is irritation of the thin bursa in between the kneecap and the skin.
+Prepatellar bursitis is commonly known as housemaid's knee and is the irritation of the thin bursa in between the kneecap and the skin.
 It's most often caused by kneeling and is seen in carpet layers, plumbers or gardeners.
 It can also be caused by a direct blow to the front of the knee – and is common in contact sports.

 Also called a popliteal cyst, this is the swelling of the bursa at the back of the knee joint.
 It can be caused by a blow to the knee or other conditions such as arthritis and gout.